georgewatson/georgewatson.me/_posts/meta/2019-04-09-this-blog-runs-on-jekyll-now.md

 tags:
 - aside
 - meta
-hide-show-more: true
+hide_read_more: true
 ---

-Following on from my [catastrophic failure to correctly use `rsync`]({% post_url meta/2019-04-05-whoops %}), accompanied by some frustration with WordPress+MySQL's memory hogging, I have decided to make like a bird and migrate --- to [Jekyll](https://jekyllrb.com/).
+Following on from my [catastrophic failure to correctly use `rsync`]({% post_url meta/2019-04-05-whoops %}), accompanied by some frustration with WordPress+MySQL's memory hogging, I have decided to make like a bird and migrate&nbsp;--- to [Jekyll](https://jekyllrb.com/).
 It's much nicer this way.
-Some features may be missing for a while --- tag pages and sharing links are the most obvious casualties --- but nobody used those anyway.
+Some features may be missing for a while&nbsp;--- tag pages ~~and sharing links~~ are the most obvious casualties&nbsp;--- but nobody used those anyway.